-- 17. The process of preparing the combined Site Allocations Plan began in 2005 when the Council invited people to submit views on issues that the Site Allocations Plan and IP-One Area Action Plan should address.
+17. The process of preparing the combined Site Allocations Plan began in 2005 when the Council invited people to submit views on issues that the Site Allocations Plan and IP-One Area Action Plan should address.
 Public consultation on issues and options was undertaken in June and July 2006 on the two development plan documents, with further comments invited on some additional sites in March 2007.
-Taking into account the consultation feedback on issues and options, evidence available at the time and the results of a sustainability appraisal of the options, two Preferred Options documents were approved on 19th November 2007 and subject to public consultation January-March 2008. - 18.
-A Preferred Options Core Strategy development plan document was approved at the same time.
+Taking into account the consultation feedback on issues and options, evidence available at the time and the results of a sustainability appraisal of the options, two Preferred Options documents were approved on 19th November 2007 and subject to public consultation January-March 2008.

+- 18. A Preferred Options Core Strategy development plan document was approved at the same time.
 The Core Strategy is the strategic plan for the whole Borough, which sets out the quantity and broad location of growth planned over the following fifteen years.
-The Core Strategy was adopted in December 2011 and is currently subject to a full review, focusing primarily on the Borough's growth figures and the approach to land at the Northern Fringe, now known as Ipswich Garden Suburb.

-- 19. The Preferred Options documents were based on a spatial strategy of urban concentration, or finding as many urban brownfield sites for development as possible, to accommodate the growth that Ipswich was required to accommodate to meet the targets set by the East of England Plan.
+The Core Strategy was adopted in December 2011 and is currently subject to a full review, focusing primarily on the Borough's growth figures and the approach to land at the Northern Fringe, now known as Ipswich Garden Suburb. - 19.
+The Preferred Options documents were based on a spatial strategy of urban concentration, or finding as many urban brownfield sites for development as possible, to accommodate the growth that Ipswich was required to accommodate to meet the targets set by the East of England Plan.
 This included some areas of privately owned back gardens, which had been identified as possible sites through an urban capacity study to assess potential development land across the Borough.
 At that time, greenfield land at the Northern Fringe of Ipswich was not identified for development. - 20.
 Through the Preferred Options consultation feedback, it became clear that the majority of the garden sites identified would not be available for development.
 Thus the now adopted Core Strategy allocated land for the development at Ipswich Garden Suburb, pursuing a strategy which combines urban regeneration in IP-One with a sustainable greenfield urban extension.
 The comments received through the Preferred Options consultation and the Council's responses to the main points raised can be viewed in the Site Allocations Plan Pre-submission Consultation Statement, November 2014 (see Appendices).
 The main points made and resulting changes to the plan are also described in the Consultation Statement (a link to the document on the Council's web site is provided below). - 21.
 The Preferred Options stage Site Allocations and IP-One plans outlined the intended scope of the documents through identifying 'policy areas' and suggesting certain uses for sites.
 However, they did not contain specific policy wordings or firm site allocations.
 Therefore, a full, combined Site Allocations Plan was published in January 2014 for informal public comment.
 The draft plan provided full details of the Council's preferred options for the plan. - 22.
 After the informal consultation closed in March 2014, the comments were taken into account and the plan revised.
-It is currently subject to formal consultation until 5th March 2015 and will be submitted to the government for examination in public in the summer of 2015.
-A summary of the comments received during the consultation period January-March 2014 and the Council's responses may be viewed on the Council's website at Appendix 3 to the Pre-Submission Consultation Statement Nov 2014 https://www.ipswich.gov.uk/sites/www.ipswich.gov.uk/files/site_allocations_and_policie_s_pre-submission_consultation_statement.pdf.
+A summary of the comments received during this informal consultation period, and the Council's responses, may be viewed on the Council's website at Appendix 3 to the Pre-Submission Consultation Statement Nov 2014: